The Magazine (magazine)

-The Magazine was a monthly digest entertainment magazine targeted for youth and published in Canada.
+The Magazine is a monthly digest entertainment magazine targeted to youth that was published in Canada from 1998 to 2015.
 In addition to music, movies, television, and contests, it featured a variety of articles on social issues such as the environment, healthy eating habits, and self-help in cooperation with Kids Help Phone.

 On November 1, 2010, The Magazine celebrated its tenth anniversary as a monthly publication.

-As of 2015, The Magazine had stopped publication and is now defunct due to low readership and subscription.
+As of 2015, The Magazine had ceased publication.

 History

-Community Programs Group, parent company to The Magazine has been producing children's entertainment since 1984.
-They started out making educational films about subjects such as bicycle safety & rules of the road (Right Riders), first aid, and alcohol and substance abuse (Mr. Finley's Pharmacy, Choose).
+Community Programs Group, parent company to The Magazine began producing children's entertainment in 1984.
+The company got its start making educational films about subjects such as bicycle safety and rules of the road (Right Riders), first aid, and alcohol and substance abuse (Mr. Finley's Pharmacy, Choose).
 In 1990, CPG partnered with Marvel to publish Spider-Man comics with drug awareness and safety messages.
-This became a series of five comics published with Marvel for distribution across Canada by police officers visiting elementary schools while on their safety talks.
+This became a series of five comics published with Marvel for distribution across Canada by police officers during safety talks at elementary schools.

-In 1993, CPG began a publication called The New Jr. Jays Magazine.
-This magazine contained was lifestyle tips, Blue Jays facts and a comic strip that represented the diverse culture of the new generation of Canadian kids.
-The Jr. Jays magazines were given away at Blue Jays games and in schools by police officers.
-"The publication was considered an "icebreaker" for Police Officers throughout Canada during school visits."
+In 1993, CPG launched a quarterly publication called The New Jr. Jays Magazine.
+This magazine contained lifestyle tips, Toronto Blue Jays facts, and a comic strip that reflected the diverse culture of a new generation of Canadian kids.
+The magazines were given away at Blue Jays games and in schools by visiting police officers.
+According to the Canadian Association of Chiefs of Police, "The publication was considered an 'icebreaker' for Police Officers throughout Canada during school visits."

-The Jr Jays magazine ran from Spring 1993 right up until Fall 1998, at which point it became known as The Magazine - Not For Adults.
-The Jr. Jays comic strip continued to run, even though The Mag began to focus more on music, movies, TV and other popular entertainment.
-The Jr. Jays strip ran until the Fall 2000 edition of The Mag.
-In November 2000, The Mag started to be published on a monthly basis.
-It is sold at check-out counters at a variety of stores, such as A&P, Dominion, Foodtown, and 7-Eleven.
-The company's mission was to give back to the community.
-The entire cover price of The Mag was donated to the Canadian Association of Chiefs of Police for youth programming and Kids Help Phone.
+The New Jr. Jays Magazine ran from Spring 1993 until Fall 1998, at which point it rebranded as The Magazine Not For Adults (sometimes stylized as The Magazine NFA, The Mag NFA, or simply The Mag).
+Although The Magazine Not For Adults increasingly turned its focus away from the Blue Jays toward popular music, movies, TV, and other entertainment, the Jr. Jays comic strip contined to run until its final appearance in the Fall 2000 issue.

+In November 2000, The Magazine Not For Adults shifted to a monthly publication schedule.
+This coincided with its expansion into point-of-sale retail, appearing at check-out counters across Canada, including in grocery stores such as A&P, Dominion, Foodtown, and 7-Eleven.
+As readership grew, CPG maintained its founding commitment to give back to the community by various means.
+For example, in addition to distributing the magazine for free in schools, CPG donated the entire cover price of The Magazine Not For Adults to youth programs offered by the Canadian Association of Chiefs of Police and Kids Help Phone.

-Literacy and charity remains to be an important part of The Mag's program.
-A portion of the cover price is regularly donated to Kids Help Phone and various community programs aimed at youth.
-The September/October 2009 edition marked The Mag's 100th issue.
+Eventually, the publication dropped Not For Adults from its name.
+By the time it celebrated its 100th issue in September 2009, it was branded simply as The Magazine.

-In April 2011, The Magazine updated its website with a brand new look and archived content.
+Amidst a changing media landscape and broader shift toward online advertising, The Magazine relaunched its website in April 2011 with a brand new look and archived content.

 Comics

-The Magazine has a long history of original comic strips which have come and gone over the years.
-Some of these include:
+The Magazine had a long history of original comic strips which have come and gone over the years.
+Some of these included: